platformsh/platformsh-docs/src/development/access-site.md

 The writable static files in an application - including uploads, temporary and private files - are stored in [mounts](/configuration/app/storage.md).

-The [CLI](/gettingstarted/cli.md) can list mounts inside an application:
+The Platform.sh CLI can list mounts inside an application:

 ```
 $ platform mounts